statamic/docs/content/collections/docs/white-labeling.md

 ---

 ## Configuration
-Your White Label options are avialble in `config/statamic/cp.php` or through their corresponding .env variables.
+Your White Label options are available in `config/statamic/cp.php` or through their corresponding .env variables.

 > Keep in mind that according to the license terms you can only rebrand for personal, internal, or client usage.
 You cannot resell Statamic under another name.